site24x7/plugins/OracleFullStackMonitoring/OracleTablespaceDetails/README.md

 #### Windows
 - Since it's a Python plugin, to run the plugin in a Windows server please follow the steps in the below link.
 The remaining configuration steps are the same. https://support.site24x7.com/portal/en/kb/articles/run-python-plugin-scripts-in-windows-servers
--  Further move the folder "OracleTablespaceDetails" into the  Site24x7 Windows Agent plugin directory:
+-  Further, move the folder "OracleTablespaceDetails" into the  Site24x7 Windows Agent plugin directory:

         Windows          ->   C:\Program Files (x86)\Site24x7\WinAgent\monitoring\Plugins\OracleTablespaceDetails